-These components hold the various parts of the structure together.
+Fasteners, connectors, adhesives and rough hardware are needed to hold various parts of the structure together.
 Examples are nails, staples, bolts, washers, glues, plates, steel connectors, seismic braces and hold down hardware.
-These are built into the structure and are not accessible so require little to no maintenance.
+These are built into the structure and are therefore not accessible.
+Because of this, they also require little to no maintenance.

-Fasteners are used to hold two or more materials together.
+Rough hardware is used to hold two or more materials together.
 In the strictest definition a fastener is considered removable so that the components held may be disassembled.
-For my purposes, fasteners are a broad group of products and devices used to hold and secure materials to each other on a permanent basis.
+For our purposes, fasteners are a broad group of products and devices used to hold and secure materials to each other on a permanent basis.

-These are available in various styles and consist of three sections.
+These are used for framing and trim.
+Nails are available in various styles and consist of three sections.
 How these three sections differ will determine which nail is best suited for a particular fastening task.

 - Heads – flat heads are the most common and provide firm holding power.
 Checkered flat heads are often used for framing projects and prevent the hammer from sliding off the nail head surface.
 Countersunk heads have more of a conical shape and are used in applications where the nail is intended to be driven into the material below the surface and then concealed as for sheetrock applications.

 - Shanks – smooth shanks are the most common all-round, while barbed and screw shanks ensure greater holding power.
 Fluted shanks are only suited to masonry nails.

 - Points – diamond points are the most commonly found and have general good functionality.
 Long points can be driven into the material further, but short points will prevent splitting and damage to the material.